 All equipment is covered under a 1-year warranty, and MYX also offers a 30-day return policy.

-This can be especially convenient for those who enjoy trying new things and experimenting with new workouts each day.
+The wide variety of workouts can be especially convenient for those who enjoy trying new things and experimenting with new workouts each day.

 Classes are also available in a range of difficulty levels, making it a good option for beginners and experienced athletes alike.

-Unlike other exercise bikes, the MYX bike can be used with regular shoes and does not require you to purchase special cycling shoes, which often cost over $100.
+Unlike other exercise bikes, the MYX II bike can be used with regular shoes and does not require you to purchase special cycling shoes, which often cost over $100.

 According to one review of 13 studies, indoor cycling may help improve your body composition and support healthy blood pressure and cholesterol levels (

 Other research shows that regular physical activity can help prevent a variety of chronic health conditions, including heart disease, type 2 diabetes, and neurodegenerative diseases like Alzheimer’s (

 Although the MYX II bike has some pretty impressive benefits, there are a few downsides to consider.

 Although the bike connects to Apple Health, it doesn’t integrate with other popular fitness apps, such as Strava, Fitbit, or Zwift.

 The monthly membership fee may also be an important factor for some.
 You’ll need to budget for the monthly membership cost in addition to the price of the bike and exercise equipment.